-Pages may be organized into subdirectories under the BasePath.
-In each directory, there may be a page configuration file named config.xml, which contains configurations effective only when a page under that directory or a sub-directory is requested.
+PRADO implements TPageService to process users' page requests.
+Pages are stored under a page configuration file named config.xml, which contains configurations effective only when a page under that directory or a sub-directory is requested.
 For more details, see the page configuration section.